 The Company does not currently have a pension or retirement plan available to its executives or other employees other than its 401(k) Profit Sharing Plan, which is a tax-qualified defined contribution plan.
 The plan has both pre-tax and Roth features, has numerous investment options, generally permits eligible executives and other employees to participate after their first 30 days of employment, is subject to the contribution limits imposed by applicable law, and generally permits withdrawals from time to time in accordance with the plan and applicable law.
 Although it is not required to match any contribution, the Company has from time to time made a voluntary fractional match of all contributions.
+In 2012, the Company contributed a total of \$76,348 to that plan, which was shared by its 130 participants in proportion to their respective contributions.
 In 2011, the Company contributed a total of \$57,604 to that plan, which was shared by its 144 participants in proportion to their respective contributions.
-No such matches were paid in 2010.
 The Company believes that such plan is an important part of its compensation structure, although the Company currently has no unfunded liabilities or other material obligations under such plan.